NEOSidekick/NEOSidekick.AiAssistant/README.md

 # [NEOSidekick](https://neosidekick.com/) - Your Personal Writing Assistant for Neos

-Create content 10x faster, brainstorm new ideas, and turn thoughts into brilliant text.
+Create content drafts faster, brainstorm new ideas, and turn thoughts into brilliant text.
 Based on the latest findings in artificial intelligence.

 ## Installation